-The seasonal flu vaccine protects against three influenza viruses that research indicates will be most common during the upcoming season.
-The 2012-2013 flu vaccine will protect against 2009 H1N1, and two other influenza viruses (an H3N2 virus and an influenza B virus).
+The seasonal flu vaccine protects against influenza virus strains that research indicates will be most common during the upcoming season.
+The 2017-2018 flu vaccine protects against 2009 H1N1, and two or three other influenza virus strains depending on whether the trivalent or quadrivalent vaccine is administered, an H3N2 virus and influenza B virus strains for the trivalent vaccine.
+A Yamagata lineage B strain is also protected with the quadrivalent vaccine.
 The viruses in the vaccine change each year based on international surveillance and scientists' estimations about which types and strains of viruses will circulate in a given year.
-About 2 weeks after vaccination, antibodies that provide protection against influenza virus infection develop in the body.
+About two weeks after vaccination, antibodies that provide protection against influenza virus infection develop in the body.

 In 2010 CDC's Advisory Committee on Immunization Practices (ACIP) voted for "universal" flu vaccination in the U.S. to expand protection against the flu to more people.
 This means everyone 6 months and older should get a flu vaccine each year starting with the 2010-2011 influenza season.

 While everyone should get a flu vaccine each flu season, it’s especially important that the following groups get vaccinated either because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications:

 DPH recommends residents take the following steps to prevent viral illnesses and relieve symptoms should they occur:

 See our Educational Resources for Prevention Influenza page for posters and other resources.